-Requirement to display liquor licence
+Requirement to display liquor licence details

-• premises name and number
+• name and licence number of the premises

 • licensee name